acarayberk/AR-Book-Cover/README.md

 Limitations: It is harder to detect the back cover of the book since it does not contain any significant images or features.

+The demo video and GIF can be found in the repo.
+If the code does not work, please reach out at ayberk.acar@vanderbilt.edu

 How to use:

 1-) Clone this repository